 The owner of a qualified low-income building must rent either 20 percent of the units to households with incomes of 50 percent or less of the area median income or 40 percent of the units to households with incomes of 60 percent or less of the area median income.

-For more information about the revision of the 2016 Qualified Allocation Plan and Multifamily Rental Financing Program Guide, please view the most updated information online.
+For more information about the LIHTC Program and the current Qualified Allocation Plan and Multifamily Rental Financing Program Guide, please visit the